yohman/up206a/Group Assignments/GroupAssignment3.md

-# Group Assignment #3: Spatial Summaries
+# Group Assignment #3: A "functional" notebook

 There are two components to this group assignments.